epiforecasts/scoringutils/README.md

     digits = 2
   ) %>%
   kable()
-#> !
-Column "sample_id" not found in data.
-#> !
-Column "sample_id" not found in data.
-#> Some rows containing NA values may be removed.
-This is fine if not unexpected.
+#> ℹ Some rows containing NA values may be removed.
+This is fine if not
-#>
+#>   unexpected.
-#> !
-Column "sample_id" not found in data.
-#> !
-Column "sample_id" not found in data.
-#> Some rows containing NA values may be removed.
-This is fine if not unexpected.
+#> ℹ Some rows containing NA values may be removed.
+This is fine if not
+#>   unexpected.
 ```

 | model                 |   wis | overprediction | underprediction | dispersion |    bias | interval_coverage_50 | interval_coverage_90 | interval_coverage_deviation | ae_median | wis_relative_skill | wis_scaled_relative_skill |